MecSim/MecSimCalc-docs/docs/Getting-Started/Example2.md

 </div>

-Similarly, apply the changes shown in the following figure to the second input under the "Function Parameters” input group.
+Similarly, apply the changes shown in the following figure to the second input under the "Function Parameters" input group.

 <div style={{textAlign: 'center'}}>